-The proposed ViF-SD2E is mainly derived from an experimental phenomenon; that is, the unsupervised predicted values in the exploration and the actual labels have partial or full symmetry in the 2-D space \cite{feng2020weakly}.
-The function of vision-feedback (ViF) is to provide effective 0/1 feedback to the SD2E; the function of the SD module is to process the information from the exploration and as a tool for a state transition area from the external environment to the SD2E; the function of the exploration from the 2E strategy is as a tool for unsupervised exploration; the function of the exploitation from 2E strategy is as a tool for supervised training.
-Finally, the trained exploitation is used for testing and further used to evaluate the $N$-confidence of the corrected position output by the SDE (SD exploration).
+The proposed ViF-SD2E is mainly derived from an experimental finding: that is, the unsupervised predicted values in the exploration and the actual labels have partial or full symmetry in the 2-D space \cite{feng2020weakly}.
+The function of the vision-feedback (ViF) is to provide effective 0/1 feedback to the SD2E; the function of the SD module is to process the information from the exploration and to be a tool for a state transition area from the ViF to the SD2E; the function of the exploration from the 2E strategy is to be a tool for unsupervised exploration; the function of the exploitation from the 2E strategy is to be a tool for supervised training.
+Finally, trained exploitation is used for testing and further used to evaluate the $N$-confidence of the corrected position.